keeslam/CarRentalManager/deployment-guide.md

 # Deployment Guide for Car Rental Management System

 This guide provides step-by-step instructions for deploying the Car Rental Management System to your own server.
-There are two main methods for deployment:
+There are three main methods for deployment:

+1. **Coolify Deployment** (Easiest) - Using your own Coolify server for automated deployments
-1. **GitHub Deployment** (Recommended) - Using Git for version control and easier updates
+2. **GitHub Deployment** (Traditional) - Using Git for version control and easier updates
-2. **ZIP File Deployment** - Direct transfer of files using a ZIP archive
+3. **ZIP File Deployment** - Direct transfer of files using a ZIP archive

 ## Prerequisites